 Whilst Cyprus was ceded to Britain in 1878 and later annexed by the UK in 1914, it was in 1925 that Cyprus became a British colony.
 The first wave of Cypriot migration to the UK occurred in the 1920s and 1930s but this was small compared to the numbers that arrived in the UK after the Second World War in the late 1940s and throughout the 1950s.
 It was common for these early migrants to work in textile factories, catering, and various manual labour jobs in the West End of London and Camden.
 Greek language schools and churches were the first examples of the Cypriot community organising.
 In 1949 the Cathedral of St Sophia was consecrated in Bayswater and to this day is the seat of the Archbishop of Thyateira & Great Britain, the spiritual leader of the Greek Orthodox community in the UK.
 Today the Greek Orthodox Church has communities all over the UK.

 During the Second World War, Cypriots in Britain were called up to join the forces, whilst in Cyprus, the Cyprus Regiment was formed which men joined voluntarily.
-Cypriot from Britain fought mainly in northern Europe, whilst Cypriots from Cyprus fought mainly in Italy and Egypt.
-Cypriot mothers and babies, or children on their own, were evacuated out of London, some as far as Yorkshire, Bedford and Northants.
+Cypriots from Britain fought mainly in northern Europe, whilst Cypriots from Cyprus fought mainly in Italy and Egypt.
+Cypriot mothers with babies, or children by themselves, were evacuated out of London, some as far as Yorkshire, Bedford and Northamptonshire.

 The Turkish invasion and occupation in 1974 changed everything for Cypriots around the world.
 A third of Cypriots were now refugees, they had no access to their homes and had lost everything.
 Many of these refugees decided to move to the UK and join family members who had already moved.
 There were 11,000 Cypriot refugees in the London Borough of Haringey alone.
 The National Federation of Cypriots in the UK was formed immediately after the Turkish invasion to coordinate the activities of Cypriots in the UK and campaign for the reunification of Cyprus and the end of the Turkish occupation.
 The Federation united an already close community and this strengthened the efforts of Cypriots in the UK significantly.